flipperdevices/flipper-github-runner-docker-qa/README.md

 1. The Docker container is created with device mappings for both Flipper and ST-Link
 2. The container's entrypoint script handles:
-   - Serial port monitoring
-   - Firmware flashing using FBT (Flipper Build Tool)
+   - Firmware flashing (in REPAIR mode)
-   - GitHub runner registration and startup
+   - GitHub runner registration and startup (in NORMAL mode)
 3. When a job completes, the container exits with code 0, triggering a restart in REPAIR mode

 ## Troubleshooting